-Natural fabrics are derived from both plants as well as animal sources.
-They are highly versatile and come in a plethora of variety, textures, colours, and properties.
-Delve deeper, to unlock the freshness each fabric brings.
+Different types of natural fabrics are derived from both plants and animal sources.
+In other words, they are highly versatile and come in a plethora of textures, colours, and designs.
+Let’s delve deeper to unlock the freshness each fabric brings.

-Natural fabrics that are synthesized from plant fibres are termed as plant-based.
-The fibre is obtained from the plant body and is then processed to fabrics.
+Natural fabrics that are synthesised from plant fibres are termed plant-based.
+The thread is obtained from the plant body and processed into fabrics.

 Cotton is derived from the cotton pod of cotton plants.
-It is a traditional fabric in use for ages.
-It is highly versatile and can be used to produce fabrics for soft clothing as well as durable upholstery use.
+It has been a traditional fabric in use for ages.
+It is highly versatile and can be used in clothing or upholstery.
 Since it is enormously breathable and airy, it is the perfect choice for any summer upholstery fabric project.

-Natural fabrics that are synthesized from animal products are termed as animal based.
-The fibre is obtained from the by-products of animals or their body parts and is then processed to fabrics.
+Natural fabrics that are made from animal products are termed animal-based.
+The fibre is obtained from the by-products of animals or their body parts and is then processed into fabrics.

-Wool is protein based and obtained from the shearing of sheep hair.
-The Merino sheep are commonly used for this purpose.
+Wool is protein-based and obtained from the shearing of sheep hair.
+The merino sheep are commonly used for this purpose.
 Wool is the durable, warm and ultra cosy fabric for winter upholstery.
-Moreover, it can be dyed very well to suit any home décor.
+Additionally, it can be dyed very well to suit any home décor.

 Benefits of Natural Fabric

-Natural fabrics generally provide numerous benefits when compared to synthetic fabrics as mentioned below:
+Natural fabrics have an extensive list of benefits when compared to synthetic materials, as mentioned below:

 - Environmentally sustainable